stencila/website/src/blog/2018-08-workshops-feedback/index.md

 Whilst the workshop participants appreciated the Stencila Sheets, this interface still requires a lot of work to make it friendly for spreadsheet users and at the same time retaining the feature to leverage the power of using programming languages, including domain-specific functions, for data analysis.

+### Hub and Desktop

+We asked the participants of all workshops if they would prefer, in the future, to work on the Stencila Hub, Stencila Desktop, or use both interchangeably.
+The vast majority (18) of the attendees  said they would like to use both.
+Only a few were interested in using exclusively either the local instance (Stencila Desktop) or the Hub.
+It is a clear indication we need to work on these two components in parallel.

 # Thank you!{style="text-align:center;"}

+We are fueled with enthusiasm and motivation from people's kind word e.g.

+> Overall I thought this was a really wonderful workshop.
+I think this tool is very useful and I look forward to using it in the future.

 We are very grateful to all participants of the workshops for their feedback, patience and understanding:

 * the [Medical School at the University of Otago](https://stenci.la/blog/2018-07-02-workshop-otago-university);
 * the [Bioluminescent Superbugs Lab at the University of Auckland](https://stenci.la/blog/2018-07-20-workshop-superbugs/);
 * the [University of Canterbury](https://stenci.la/blog/2018-07-uni-canterbury/);
 * [SIGNAL ITC Grad School](https://stenci.la/blog/2018-08-signal/).

  and everyone who helped organise these events.

-We are fueled with a lot of positive energy and motivation - as we received a lot of good words:

-> Overall I thought this was a really wonderful workshop.
-I think this tool is very useful and I look forward to using it in the future.